shahidkarimi/documents/coding_rules.md

 <br />

-Simlarly, we can access doctor information from appointment model.
+Similarly, we can access doctor information from appointment model.
 ```
 $appointment = App\Models\Apointment::find(1);
 echo $appointment->doctor->name; // This will print doctor name of this appoinment